Fix & Identify Largest Contentful Paint (LCP) issues

 1. Server side caching.
 Server side caching is one of the most effective ways to improve the TTFB.
 You can cache full pages, parts of the page, objects in memory or common database queries.

 2. Set up client side caching.
 Client side caching will improve (or rather eliminate) the TTFB for repeat visitors.
-Be careful though because with client side caching enabled visitors might see an older, cached version of a webpage that might even be be outdated.
+Be careful though because with client side caching enabled visitors might see an older, cached version of a webpage that might even be outdated.

 3. Consider using a CDN.
 A CDN stands between a visitor and the webserver .
-A CDN typically does not improve TTFB directly but since a CDN network is typically configured much much better then your average hosting server it might even give a small advantage in TTFB.
+A CDN typically does not improve TTFB directly but since a CDN network is typically configured much much better than your average hosting server it might even give a small advantage in TTFB.

 4. Consider setting up static page caching.
 If you do use a CDN try to unlock the power of pull page edge caching.
 This means that you entire page is cached on CDN edge servers all over the world and can be served much faster then through your own origin server.